rixo/rollup-plugin-hot/README.md

 The precise location of the @hot directory changes depending on whether you're using `output.file` (`outputFile.js@hot/`) or `output.dir` (`outputDir/@hot`), and the value of `preserveModules` (entry point renamed to `outputDir/entry@hot.js`) in your Rollup config.

-But the main idea is to have a 1:1 mapping between the layout of your source directory and the @hot directory, so that relative import just keep working normally.
-Also, since the plugin never injects anything in modules containing your own code, Rollup's source maps are also completely unaffected.
+But the main idea is to have a 1:1 mapping between the layout of your source directory and the @hot directory, so that relative imports just work normally.
+Also, since the plugin never injects anything in modules containing your own code, Rollup generated source maps are also completely unaffected.

 There's also a `inMemory` option that stores Rollup's output files to RAM instead of writing them to disk, and serves them through the dev server.
 It is better for perf and for your HDD, but it can be more subject to cross-origin issues.
 To be frank, the WebSocket probably already suffers from such issues...